R-Rjn/R-Rjn/ReadMe.md

 - 💬 Ask me about **Python, Django or Arduino/Raspberry Pi**

 - 📫 How to reach me **ravi20rjn1@gmail.com**
-- ✍️ Extras **I like to play Video games like Valorant🎮 & I like to plant Trees🌱**
+- ✍️ Extras **Favourite Game ↣ GOD OF WAR🎮 & I like to plant Trees🌱**
 <br>
 <br>
 <details>